21 Movies That Have Hilarious Titles in Other Countries

 The War of the Stars

 That’s the French title for Star Wars; in Spanish, it was The War of the Galaxies.
 Makes sense!
 The title isn’t the only thing that got a major switch in translation.
 In Germany, the Millennium Falcon became the “Speeding Falcon.”
 In France, Han Solo was instead Yan Solo and his Wookie sidekick got the name “Chico.”
 And their ship?
 The “Millennium Condor.”
-Don’t miss these hilarious working titles used for the Star Wars movies.
+The Force definitely wasn’t with those translators—just like with these hilarious working titles used for the Star Wars movies.

 Knight of the Night